Hi, how can we help you today?

 Generate Facial Expressions and Animated Portraits

-This guide walks you through modifying character facial expressions using Scenario's powerful inpainting tools.
-Whether you're creating game assets or animated portraits, having control over your character's expressions brings life and emotion to your creations.
-We'll explore two approaches: one using AI-only adjustments and another incorporating sketching for finer control.
+This guide walks you through modifying character facial expressions in Scenario, using a range of tools from instruction-based editing to inpainting.
+Whether you're creating game assets or animated portraits, controlling your character's expressions adds life and emotion to your creations.

 Why Edit Facial Expressions?